The Sanctuary

 The Galleries of Remembrance

-The Galleries present the stories of Australians in wartime during more than 100 years.
+The Galleries present the stories of Australians in wartime for more than 100 years.

 Visitors follow this experience presented in more than 800 artworks and historical objects, interactive multimedia, rare images and films.